John Leguizamo: Early career

-Leguizamo started out as a stand-up comic doing the New York nightclub circuit in 1984, and in 1988, he performed at The Public Theater in two shows, including as Puck in A Midsummer Night's Dream in which he appeared with Fisher Stevens.
+Leguizamo started as a stand-up comic doing the New York nightclub circuit in 1984, and in 1988, he performed at The Public Theater in two shows, including as Puck in A Midsummer Night's Dream in which he appeared with Fisher Stevens.
 He made his television debut in 1986 with a small part in Miami Vice.
-His other early roles include: a friend of Madonna's boyfriend in her "Borderline" video (1984); Mixed Blood (1984), Casualties of War (1989).
-In the 1990s, he played a terrorist in Die Hard 2 (1990), Hangin' with the Homeboys (1991), the robber in Regarding Henry (1991), Super Mario Bros.
-(1993), and Night Owl (1993).
+His other early roles include a friend of Madonna's boyfriend in her "Borderline" video (1984) and Private First Class Dìaz in Casualties of War (1989).
+In the early 1990s, he played a terrorist in Die Hard 2 (1990), Johnny in Hangin' with the Homeboys, and a robber in Regarding Henry (both 1991).
 In 1991, Leguizamo also wrote and performed in the Off-Broadway production Mambo Mouth, where he played seven different characters.
 Mambo Mouth won an Obie Award and an Outer Critics Award.
 He was listed as one of 12 "Promising New Actors of 1991" in "John Willis' Screen Worlds Vol. 43".